Phone: (802) 865-8464

 When you purchase a parking permit, you are paying for the right to park in one of several zone-specific Champlain lots.
 On-street parking within your designated zone is not guaranteed, as members of the general public are welcome to park there and we do not have the authority to control them, just our Champlain Community.

 From time to time it is possible that no parking will be available in designated campus zones.
-In such cases, permit holders may park in the Gilbane lot and use the free shuttle.
+In such cases, permit holders should park in the 175 Lakeside Ave lot and use the free shuttle.

-The only legal parking space in any College parking lot is between two white striped lines.
+The only legal parking space in any College parking lot is between two white or yellow striped lines.